panzerdragoonlegacy/website/PRODUCTION.md

    }
    ```

-5. Start the docker container:
+5. Build and start the docker containers, which will also run certbot:

-   `sudo docker-compose -f docker-compose.prod.yml up -d`
+   `sudo docker-compose -f docker-compose.prod.yml up --build`

+   If generating the SSL certicate, you should see a congratulations message and
+   `certbot exited with code 0`.
+If certbot exits with a non-zero code, there's
+   an error.

-6. Check that the SSL certificate files exist in `certbot/conf/live`.
-If you
+6. Check that the SSL certificate files were generated successfully.
+These will
+   exist in a subdirectory for the domain.

+  `sudo ls -la /var/cms/certbot/conf/live/panzerdragoonlegacy.com`

-   changed the `nginx/default.conf` in step 4, change it back to what it was
+7. If you changed the `default.conf` in step 4, change it back to what it was
-   and restart the app:
+   and restart the app.

    `sudo docker-compose -f docker-compose.prod.yml down`

    `sudo docker-compose -f docker-compose.prod.yml up -d`

-6. Ensure that there are no errors in the output.
+8. Ensure that there are no errors in the output.
 Once the database and
    Paperclip attachments are restored into the volumes that were created by
    Docker Compose you can verify that the app is working by going to the site's
    domain in your web browser.